Input Component API

 type - required

 Pass in as symbol.
-Defines the type of the input
+Defines the type of the input.
+All HTML input types are supported.

 placeholder